nithya-kumar/CSC510_F17_Project/DEPLOYMENT.md

 1. The admin pings the bot with the targetted user and the configured ping time.
 This is received by the bot and a configured ping time is generated.
 	```
 	 Input:
-		Ping @nknagasi at 5pm everyday for status.
+		Ping @nknagasi at 5pm UTC everyday for status.
 	```
 	```
 	 Expected output: